|

 You will be able to see the Kim Bong woodworking village, the boatyards, and also a number of craftsmen such as mat weavers, makers of traditional Vietnamese round boats, makers of Mi Quang noodles (a dish from the Hoi An region), as well as fantastic landscapes with endless rice fields and buffaloes.
 It’s the place to be, a paradise on earth.

-5. The Cham Sanctuary of My Son
+7. The Cham Sanctuary of My Son

-my son hoi an a visiter 1
+my son temple hoi an skyview

 Located 1 hour from Hoi An, the My Son Sanctuary is not comparable to Angkor, and if you have visited the said temple, you might be disappointed.
 Why?
 Because it is much smaller than the Cambodian temple.
 But also because during the war against the Americans, it was bombed and lost several temples.